Histamine hack: Here’s how to safely eat fermented foods

-Histamine is a compound that is released from immune cells.
+Histamine is a compound that’s released from immune cells.
 Some gut bacteria and cells belonging to the nervous system also make histamine.

 If you have symptoms of histamine intolerance, like a runny nose, headaches, asthma, or itchy skin, that’s no way to live.
 Your histamine tolerance lies in the gut.

 For most of us, this isn’t a problem.
-But if you are not able to break down histamine, it ends up accumulating in the body.
-(1)
+But if you’re not able to break down histamine, it ends up accumulating in your body.1

 This can lead to signs of histamine intolerance, including:

 Histamine intolerance looks a lot like an allergic response.
-If you think that you are histamine intolerant, rule out an allergy with a skin prick test.
+If you think that you’re histamine intolerant, rule out an allergy with a skin prick test.

-By some reports, roughly 1% of people are histamine intolerant.
-And 80% of that population is middle-aged.
-(2)
+By some reports, roughly 1 to 3 percent of people are histamine intolerant, and 80 percent of that population is middle-aged.2,3

 This number is controversial.
 We also see high levels of histamine in those with: